skroutz/rafka/README.md

 Each connection first needs to identify itself by using `client setname
 <group.id>:<name>` and then it can begin processing messages by issuing `blpop`
 calls on the desired topics.
-Each message should be explicitly acknowledged so it can be commited to Kafka.
+Each message should be explicitly acknowledged so it can be committed to Kafka.
 Acks are `rpush`ed to the special `acks` key.